cs107e/cs107e.github.io/labs.md

 **What happens if I miss my lab?**

-If you do have to miss attending a lab entirely, you must still complete the exercises on your own.
+If you do have to miss attending your lab session one week, please come to the other session if possible.
+If you miss a lab entirely, you must still complete the exercises on your own.

 Many of the labs go over material for that weeks assignment.